phaedryx/phaedryx.github.io/_posts/2015-03-01-mukluk-a-dark-theme-for-pygments.md

 layout: post
 title:  "Mukluk: A Dark Theme For Pygments"
 date:   2015-03-01
-summary: Mukluk is a dark pygments/rouge theme created for my Jekyll blog
+summary: Mukluk is a dark pygments/rouge theme created for my Jekyll blog.
+It has support for multiple programming languages.
 categories: bootflat jekyll pygments rouge theme
 ---